PoisonIsBestType/dotfiles/README.md

 ### A keyboard centered experience, with good mouse support.

 This fork is a hibrid keyboard/mouse driven setup.
-The whole system can be controled using the keyboard alone, but the [keybinds](https://github.com/PoisonIsBestType/dotfiles#%EF%B8%8F-keybinds-%EF%B8%8F) left hand usage  by concentrating the controls in the `W/A/S/D` area and using the `Super` key as main modkey, freeing the user's right hand to use the mouse as needed.
+The whole system can be controled using the keyboard alone, but the [keybinds](https://github.com/PoisonIsBestType/dotfiles#%EF%B8%8F-keybinds-%EF%B8%8F) focus on left hand usage  by concentrating the controls in the `W/A/S/D` area and using the `Super` key as main modkey, freeing the user's right hand to use the mouse as needed.

 _______
 <h2 align="center">📝 INDEX 📝</h2>